marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 ## Minor and low level optimizations

 Here and there i'm performing unnecessary operations that can be removed.
 Also, the tracing algorithm could perform multiple texture fetches per iteration.
 Similarly, i should try turning conditionals to ternary assignemnts to see if performance improves.

+I'd also like to change the SSAO computation to something cheaper.
+I don't need great visual results, because the AO map is employed jusr as a guide to rule spatial reservoirs reuse's radius and filter severity.

 # Look